ZuInnoTe/rust-ebpf-localnet-kernel-filter-study/net-tc-filter/README.md

 The application consists of the following components:
 * net-tc-filter-app - the user space application that loads the eBPF module, configures it and receives network traffic decision made by the app.
 Note: The eBPF module is compiled into the application, ie we do not load it from the file system when executing the application.
 You can change this behaviour easily.
-* lcoalnet-filter-common - common functionality for the eBPF module and the userspace application
+* net-tc-filter-common - common functionality for the eBPF module and the userspace application
 * net-tc-filter-ebpf - the eBPF module that makes network traffic decisions as configured

 You need to install rust nightly to compile "net-tc-filter-ebpf".
 You need to configure aya-rs as specified in [their instructions](https://aya-rs.dev/book/start/development/).